nn-students-2021h2/8/CONTRIBUTING.md

    The bot must have a clear system of interaction with the user.
 For example, through buttons and commands.<br><br>
    A rough set of commands is as follows:

-- `Start` IDK why this is needed, seems to be a crutch of Telegram, though I've seen bots that do not require this command to work in principle.
-Maybe it is not necessary
+- `Start` To tell the bot about the user.
+You will be written in database.
+Use it if bot doesn't answer on your requests
-- `Draw` Draw charts mode
+- `Graph` Draw charts mode
-- `Analysis` Function analysis mode
+- `Analyse` Function analysis mode
 - `Examples` Contains examples of commands (functions that is).
 Can be combined with 'help'.
 - `Help`: Help information about commands and bot.
 Should explain command syntax and tell what's expected of the user and what work the bot will do